-Faculty Advisor: Carol Schwab
+Faculty Advisor: Carol Schwab, J.D.

-A student initiative that aims to enable medical students and practicing physicians with information on health policy and its implications on the clinical reality of medicine.
+This group is a student initiative that aims to enable medical students and practicing physicians with information on health policy and its implications on the clinical reality of medicine.
 They try to have one to two lunchtime events per month in the GEB